beyond-the-cloud-dev/async-lib/website/api/queueable.md

 #### getQueueableChainSchedulableId

-Gets the ID of the QueueableChain batch job if the current execution is part of a batch-based chain.
+Gets the ID of the initial Queueable Chain Schedulable if the current execution is part of a scheduled-based chain.

 **Signature**